We'll Help You Find the Best Credit Card

 How is the foreign transaction fee applied to foreign cash advances?

-A cash advance made out of the country is usually higher than it is in Canada.
 A foreign currency conversion charge may also apply to a foreign cash advance.
 Like all cash advances, you will be charged interest from the day you take the cash advance until you repay the amount in full.
+The interest rate on foreign cash advances is typically higher than in Canada.

 Why isn’t my refund the same amount as my purchase out of the country?